T

 restaurant

-A popular mid-range restaurant located in a beautiful colonial courtyard, serving contemporary Mexican cuisine with a focus on traditional ingredients.
-It's known for its romantic ambiance and excellent food.
+A popular mid-range restaurant set in a beautiful colonial courtyard, offering refined Mexican cuisine with a focus on traditional ingredients and contemporary presentation.

 • Reservations are recommended, especially on weekends.